-Some of your first fond memories of childhood are probably hearing your parents sing you a lullaby at bedtime.
-These short, but sweet songs tend to stay with us forever and when you have a baby you find yourself churning out all your old favourites (you probably remember every word!)
+Some of your earliest fond memories of childhood are probably listening to a bedtime story or hearing your parents sing you a lullaby before you fell asleep.
+These short, but sweet songs tend to stay with us forever.
+When you have a baby, you find yourself churning out all your old favourites and you are surprised you still remember every word.

 17 of the best bedtime lullabies:

 This traditional lullaby is one that everyone knows and it is not exactly difficult to remember!

 Twinkle, twinkle, little star

 This one is perfect for calming down your little one and settling them off to sleep.
 It softly tells them to quieten down ready for bed.